-Identifying the key distributor inventory management software features requires first understanding the flow of inventory in wholesale distribution businesses.
+Identifying the key features needed in inventory management software for small business requires first understanding the role that inventory management plays in wholesale distribution businesses.
 Inventory management broadly covers the flow of defining your products, then purchasing these products from vendors on POs, receiving the POs, putting away the products received to defined warehouse locations, taking orders for these products, then fulfilling these orders, and finally replenishing your stock by re-purchasing.
 These workflow elements are summarized below:

 - Receive POs.
 Purchase Orders filled by a Vendor and delivered are received into Inventory.

 The basic distributor inventory management software workflows described above are fairly straightforward, and most inventory management systems support these workflows with basic inventory control functionality.
 For each product inventory control keeps track of the quantity of stock available on a perpetual basis (i.e., upon each transaction).
 Each product typically has a warehouse Ledger Card that tracks every transaction that affects that product coming in and going out of this warehouse.
-In addition to this basic functionality, advanced distributor inventory management software systems have a number of critical features that can substantially improve a distributor’s degree of control and efficiency.
+In addition to the basic functionality, advanced inventory management software for small business includes a number of critical features that can substantially improve a distributor’s degree of control and efficiency.

 Some of these advanced features are summarized below.